Aletris lutea

 Aletris lutea (Yellow colic-root) is a plant species native to the southeastern United States from Louisiana to Georgia.

 Aletris lutea grows in wet areas, especially seasonally flooded pine forests near the coast.
 It is a perennial herb up to 100 cm tall, with a long spike of small, cylindrical flowers.
 Flowers are usually yellow but sometimes white.

+Ecology

+Aletris lutea is insect pollinated and is recorded to have been visited in northern Florida by the bee species Megachile campanulae.